Tariq Aziz: Detention and defense witness

-Defense witness

-On 24 May 2006, Aziz testified in Baghdad as a defence witness for Ibrahim Barzan and Mukhabarat employees, claiming that they did not have any role in the 1982 Dujail crackdown.
+Before the war, Aziz claimed he would rather die than be a U.S. prisoner of war: "Do you expect me, after all my history as a militant and as one of the Iraqi leaders, to go to an American prison – to go to Guantanamo?
+I would rather die", he told Britain's ITV.
+On 24 May 2006, Aziz testified in Baghdad as a defence witness for Ibrahim Barzan and Mukhabarat employees, claiming that they did not have any role in the 1982 Dujail massacre.
 He stated that the arrests were in response to the assassination attempt on Saddam Hussein, which was carried out by the Shiite Dawa Party.
 "If the head of state comes under attack, the state is required by law to take action.
 If the suspects are caught with weapons, it's only natural they should be arrested and put on trial".

 He further testified that the Dujail attack was "part of a series of attacks and assassination attempts by this group, including against me."
 He said that in 1980, Dawa Party insurgents threw a grenade at him as he visited a Baghdad university, killing civilians around him.
 "I'm a victim of a criminal act conducted by this party, which is in power right now.
 So put it on trial.
 Its leader was the prime minister and his deputy is the prime minister right now and they killed innocent Iraqis in 1980," he said.
 The Dawa Party is now a party in the Shiite coalition that dominates the Iraqi government.
 The party's leader, Ibrahim al-Jaafari, was prime minister until mid-May, when another leading Dawa Party figure, Nouri al-Maliki, was picked and he was able to form a new government before the end of May 2006.
 In his closing remarks, he stated that "Saddam is my colleague and comrade for decades, and Barzan is my brother and my friend and he is not responsible for Dujail's events."